Manly and Manly Beach is the birthplace of Australian surfing and has a history dating back for more than a century.

 One of the first seaside resorts to allow daylight swimming and surfing back in 1903, Manly offers the unique combination of wide ocean beaches on one side and serene sandy harbour coves and inlets on the other.

 Try the oceanside surfing beaches and coves of Manly for active water sports: surfing, windsurfing, parasailing, snorkelling and scuba diving.
 Or simply sunbathe, take a dip in one of the saltwater swimming pools or swim off the patrolled beaches.

-For a different beach experience enjoy the sheltered sandy beach and gentle waves of Manly Cove, on the harbour side right next to the Wharf - ideal for family picnics, BBQ, sailing, fishing, building sandcastles or just relax in the sun.
+For a different beach experience enjoy the sheltered sandy beach and gentle waves of Manly Cove, on the harbour side right next to the Wharf.
+Ideal for family picnics, BBQ, sailing, fishing, building sandcastles or just relaxing in the sun.

 Practice your top spin at one of Sydney’s most famous beaches with courts available on the sand for free use.